Traditional Sweet, Churma Ladoo – No Frying!

 How to store the ladoos

-Store in an air tight container.
-Ladoos can be kept out in container for 3-4 days.
+These have a long shelf life, especially if refrigerated or frozen.
+Store in an airtight container.
+Ladoos can be kept out in a container for 3-4 days.
 They will last for about 10 days.
 You can also freeze ladoos for up to 8 months.

 Churma Ladoo No Frying